craftercms/docs/source/index.rst

 :is-up-to-date: False
 :last-updated: 4.1.0

 ##################################
 CrafterCMS |version| Documentation
 ##################################

 .. default-domain:: craftercms

-..
-Section outline:
-   1.1 What is CrafterCMS
-   1.2 When/where to use CrafterCMS
-   1.3 Who uses CrafterCMS
-   1.4 FAQ

 This documentation introduces key concepts in CrafterCMS |version|, presents the authoring and development environment, and provides operational and administrative considerations and procedures as well as a comprehensive reference section.

 ==================
 What is CrafterCMS